-When the script is run for the first time on a given PC it will try to install the required PowerShell modules if they aren't already available.
+When the script is run for the first time on a given machine it will try to install the required PowerShell modules if they aren't already available.
 This may require you to run the script as a local administrator:

 → Right click on the "Windows PowerShell" item in Windows search and select "Run as administrator".